youngeunkwon0405/RL/docs/cluster.md

 * - Environment Variable
     (and default)
   - Explanation
+* - `UV_CACHE_DIR_OVERRIDE`
+  - By default, this variable does not need to be set.
+If unset, `ray.sub` uses the `UV_CACHE_DIR` defined within the container (defaulting to `/root/.cache/uv`).
+    `ray.sub` intentionally avoids using the `UV_CACHE_DIR` from the user's host environment to prevent the host's cache from interfering with the container's cache.
+    Set `UV_CACHE_DIR_OVERRIDE` if you have a customized `uv` environment (e.g., with pre-downloaded packages or specific configurations) that you want to persist and reuse across container runs.
+This variable should point to a path on a shared filesystem accessible by all nodes (head and workers).
+This path will be mounted into the container and will override the container's default `UV_CACHE_DIR`.
 * - `CPUS_PER_WORKER=128`
   - CPUs each Ray worker node claims.
 Default is `16 * GPUS_PER_NODE`.
 * - `GPUS_PER_NODE=8`